getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 _Cons:_

--
+- Could be expensive to try multiple guesses before the right kind of data is identified.
+(Maybe its SQL? no. Maybe JSON? no. So it is a URL? yes.)

 ### Option D): Generic tozenization in Relay.

 Have a generic tokenizer in Relay that can not parse full fledged SQL, but can extract key/value pairs out of almost everything.
-This this the values of keys with potential sensitive information can be removed.
+With this the values of keys with potential sensitive information can be removed.

 _Pros:_